preetkakkar/Magento_Grouped_Product_With_Link/README.md

 ```

-This approach is helpful when you want to control which grouped product listings include links, based on category relevance.
+This approach is helpful when you want to <strong>control which grouped product listings include links</strong>, based on category relevance.

 ##Note: